-If you are a Pardot customer, you can leverage either Completion Actions or Automation Rules to add a prospect’s associate lead/contact record to a Salesforce campaigns.
+If you are a Pardot customer, you can leverage either Completion Actions or Automation Rules to add a prospect’s associate lead/contact record to a Salesforce campaign.

 Completion actions can add prospects to Salesforce campaigns when a form is submitted, a custom redirect is clicked, or an email is opened/clicked/unsubscribed from.

 Use the ‘Add to CRM Campaign’ action to do this.
-The below example will add prospect to the campaign if they click in this particular email after receiving it:
+The below example will add prospects to the campaign if they click in this particular email after receiving it: